Skip to Content

 Furthermore, if a defender does indeed intercept the skip pass as opposed to simply deflecting it, then that would be a unfortunate turnover for the offensive team.

-Therefore, offensive players should be adequately skilled at standard passing, and more specifically, making adjacent overhead passes before executing skip passes on a consistent basis.
+Therefore, offensive players should be adequately skilled at standard passing, and more specifically, making basic overhead passes before executing skip passes on a consistent basis.